-Rates increase for 2023/24
+Recommended rates increase for 2023/24

-Following consultation with the community on key focus areas of this year's Annual Plan, we have arrived at an average districtwide rate increase of 10.88%.
-This will ensure we can meet the challenges facing our community while balancing rising costs of living.
+We are recommending an average districtwide rate increase of 10.88% to ensure we can meet the challenges facing our community while balancing rising costs of living.
 This will increase an urban ratepayer's annual rates bill by approximately \$340 per annum on average.

 In January 2023 (pre-cyclone) Council was ready to release a draft Annual Plan containing an average rates increase of 8.98%.
-However, due to the cyclone and timing of the Three Waters Reform Programme, we propose a larger 10.88% average increase.
+However, due to the cyclone and timing of the Three Waters Reform Programme, we propose a larger 10.88 percent average increase.
 This is lower than it could have been due to Council's use of tools such as debt funding, reserve funding, and the slowing of capital projects to soften the potential rates impact.